Developer guide

 Email

-Email step allows users to verify their email using an OTP code.
+The Email step allows users to verify or submit their email address.

 Email step may include: